What is conversion rate optimization + how to improve sales with these tips

 With each successive change, the conversion rate increases, leading to a compounding effect.

 CRO is not primarily about offering discounts on products.
-Discounts may bump up conversion rates but they also decrease margins, which cancels out the increase in conversion rates.
+Discounts may bump up conversion rates, but they also decrease margins, which cancels out the increase in conversion rates.

 That desired action could be purchasing products, completing the checkout process, signing up for an email list, or any number of other actions.

-Obviously, this includes data from Google Analytics, such as total traffic numbers, traffic sources, and the ways people navigate through a site.
+This includes data from Google Analytics (as the name reflects), such as total traffic numbers, traffic sources, and the ways people navigate through a site.